 "Nothing in my life has really ever been easy.
 I've always been someone who did it uphill," Hammon said.
 "I'm up for challenges.
 I'm up for being outside the box, making tough decisions and challenges. ...
 And I'm a little bit of an adrenaline junkie.
 Throw those all in there and this was the perfect challenge and opportunity."

 That makes her fit right in with the Spurs, an organization with a reputation for bold decisions.
 Popovich and general manager R.C.
-Buford have long been at the forefront of the league's international influx.
-Earlier this summer, they hired European men's coaching standout Ettore Messina as an assistant.
+Buford have long been at the forefront of the league's international influx and earlier this summer hired European coaching legend Ettore Messina as an assistant.

 During the 2001-02 season, Cleveland Cavaliers coach John Lucas brought Lisa Boyer into the team's practices and some games.
 Boyer, now an assistant at South Carolina, was not paid by the Cavaliers and did not travel with the team, but did work with the players and coaches that season.

 "I very much look forward to the addition of Becky Hammon to our staff," Popovich said in a statement released by the team.
 "Having observed her working with our team this past season, I'm confident her basketball IQ, work ethic and interpersonal skills will be a great benefit to the Spurs."

 Last season, Hammon attended Spurs practices, film sessions and sat behind the bench at home game after suffering a torn ACL that kept her from playing.
 She's been friends with Tony Parker and Tim Duncan since competing in an NBA All-Star shooting competition in 2008, a familiarity that will help as she makes her transition to coaching the two stars.

 "As far as women coaching men, it's really silly.
 People ask me all the time, will there ever be a woman player in the NBA?"
 Hammon said.
 "To be honest, no. There are differences.
 The guys are too big, too strong and that's just the way it is.